 U.S. fed funds futures raise odds of rate hike in early 2023 after Fed statement

-NEW YORK, June 16 (Reuters) - Futures on the federal funds rate, which track short-term interest rate expectations, on Wednesday raised bets that the U.S. Federal Reserve will tighten monetary policy in early 2023 after Fed projections showed at least two rate increases that year.
+NEW YORK (Reuters) - Futures on the federal funds rate, which track short-term interest rate expectations, on Wednesday raised bets that the U.S. Federal Reserve will tighten monetary policy in early 2023 after Fed projections showed at least two rate increases that year.

 The fed funds market showed a roughly 96% chance of a rate hike by February 2023.
 Prior to the Fed statement, the market fully priced in a rate increase by April 2023.